xwmtp/bingo-tournament/README.md

 ## CSRF Protection

 The endpoints are protected against CSRF.
-Therefore all `POST`, `PUT`, and `PATCH` requests must send the contents of the `XSRF-TOKEN` cookie as a header called `X-XSRF-TOKEN`.
+Therefore, all `POST`, `PUT`, and `PATCH` requests must send the contents of the `XSRF-TOKEN` cookie as a header called `X-XSRF-TOKEN`.